Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 1st line, introduction # greeting

-Let this line as it is.
+Let this line as it is. thanks!

 Need to update this step.